Tiyo Soga: Glasgow University studies and subsequent life

+Financial support for Soga's widow and offspring

+Discovering that Janet and her children were living in "straightened circumstances", the U P Church organised a special meeting to raise "subscriprions" for them.
+The meeting took place in the Church Offices in Virginia Street, Glasgow, and was chaired by R. A. Bogue.
+Prominent members of the church were in attendance.
+It was agreed to set a target of £1,200, a third of which had already been pledged before the end of the meeting.

 Hymns and poetry

 One of Soga's hymns exemplifies his Xhosa heritage by setting the words of Ntsikana's "Great Hymn" to music.
 Ntsikana, a Xhosa chief, is remembered as the first important African convert to Christianity.
 Around 1815, Ntsikana started the first African Christian organization and went on to write four poetic hymns.
 His "Great Hymn" extols God as creator and redeemer, and still appears with Soga's music in modern hymnbooks.

 Although Ntisikana died before Soga's birth, Soga was clearly influenced by his predecessor's poetry and example.
 Soga's tribute to Ntsikana includes the lines: